The Realignment Problem: When Right becomes Wrong in LLMs¶

 -

-- Design Motivation: The authors highlight that the Triage stage contributes most of the alignment gain—ablation shows removing Triage and using a uniform punitive loss drops Target Policy Agreement from 70.7% to 58.1%, a 12.6-point decrease.
+- Design Motivation: The authors highlight that the Triage stage contributes the most to alignment gains—removing Triage and using a uniform punitive approach on the full dataset causes Target Policy Agreement to drop from 70.7% to 58.1%, a 12.6 percentage point decrease.

 -